vectorgrp/XCPlite/examples/no_a2l_demo/README.md

     The DaqCapture macros as an alternative, does not work yet
 - EPK
-    Detect if the target application has a EPK segment or not Currently not EPK segment is generated, switched off in XCPlite
+    Detect if the target application has a EPK segment or not Currently no EPK segment is generated, switched off in XCPlite
 - Function parameters
     Define a macro to declare function parameters as XCP_MEA, which sills them to stack A2L Creator ELF reader parser must detect the function parameters with the CFA offset in the stack frame